Skip to the content

 Manage your time online

-Use group emails, shared group calendars or apps to coordinate care with other people in your family or network.
+You can use group emails, shared group calendars or apps to coordinate care with other people in your family or network.
+Carers UK has developed its own care co-ordination app, Jointly www.jointlyapp.com, which helps make caring easier and more organised.
 This way everyone can be kept in the loop in one go, rather than having to contact different people individually.
-Services like Google, Yahoo, iCal and WhatsApp are free to use.

 Bring the family closer online

 These days many families are scattered not only around the country but around the world.
-Use free services like Zoom, WhatsApp or Viber to video-call your relatives, or use FaceTime if you have an Apple device.
+Use free services like Zoom or WhatsApp to video-call your relatives, or use FaceTime if you have an Apple device.
 Face-to-face contact – even at a distance – can feel more personal than a phone call.
 As a carer, you can discuss appointments and plan care with other family members, even having several people on screen at once for a conference call.
 Or the person you care for could use it to stay connected with family and friends who don’t live so nearby.

 Connect with other carers online